G-Core/terraform-provider-gcore/docs/resources/k8sv2.md

 - `auto_healing_enabled` (Boolean) Enable/disable auto healing of cluster pool nodes.
 - `boot_volume_size` (Number) Cluster pool boot volume size.
 Must be set only for VM pools.
 Changing the value of this attribute will trigger recreation of the cluster pool.
 - `boot_volume_type` (String) Cluster pool boot volume type.
 Must be set only for VM pools.
 Available values are 'standard', 'ssd_hiiops', 'cold', 'ultra'.
 Changing the value of this attribute will trigger recreation of the cluster pool.
+- `crio_config` (Map of String) Crio configuration for pool nodes.
+Keys and values are expected to follow the crio option format.
 - `is_public_ipv4` (Boolean) Assign public IPv4 address to nodes in this pool.
 Changing the value of this attribute will trigger recreation of the cluster pool.
+- `kubelet_config` (Map of String) Kubelet configuration for pool nodes.
+Keys and values are expected to follow the kubelet configuration file format.
 - `labels` (Map of String) Labels applied to the cluster pool nodes.
 - `max_node_count` (Number) Maximum number of nodes in the cluster pool.
 - `servergroup_policy` (String) Server group policy: anti-affinity, soft-anti-affinity or affinity